robinrodricks/FluentFTP/README.md

 <a name="faq_fork"></a>
-**I want to contribute some changes to FluentFTP.
-How can I do that? / How do I submit a pull request?**
+**How can I contribute some changes to FluentFTP? / How do I submit a pull request?**

 First you must "fork" FluentFTP, then make changes on your local version, then submit a "pull request" to request me to merge your changes.
 To do this: